Disorientation and losing one's way

 - Remove visual reminders (coat, purse, hat) from sight.

-- Help her connect with familiar items and objects (photos, personal items).
+- Help the person connect with personal items (photos and objects that connect to happy memories.)

-Susan gets up and wanders the halls of her long-term care home throughout the night.
-She is often found in another resident’s room and is creating a disturbance among those she lives with.
+Susan gets up and walks around the halls of the long-term care home throughout the night.
+They are often entering another resident’s room.
+This makes other residents uncomfortable.

-- Request the nurse give Susan a sleeping pill before bed.
+- Request the nurse give them a sleeping pill before bed.

-- Ensure Susan engages in light exercise throughout the day to increase the need for rest at night.
+- Did they engage in exercise throughout the day to encourage rest at night?

 Shifting focus: Guide to understanding dementia behaviour

-- Recognizing and understanding the person’s actions and behaviours
+- Recognizing and understanding the person’s actions and changes in behaviour

 - Supportive strategies